Floods, blackouts and gas shortages: Florida faces headwinds in the wake of hurricanes Helene and Milton

 • Gasoline shortage continues across the state: Gasoline was hard to come by in the Tampa Bay area as an ongoing fuel shortage wiped out the supply to more than three in four gas stations in the area by Friday afternoon, according to gas price-tracking platform GasBuddy.
 Across Florida, nearly 30% of stations were without fuel, with 77.5% of those shortages reported in the Tampa-St. Petersburg area.
 The state’s authorities were working to distribute fuel “as fast as humanly possible,” said Gov. Ron DeSantis, who added Friday the state still had an inventory of 1 million gallons of gas.

-• Airports, ocean ports and theme parks reopening: Tampa International Airport has reopened after service was suspended three days, while Sarasota Bradenton International Airport remained closed on Friday.
+• Airports, ocean ports and theme parks reopening: Tampa International Airport has reopened after service was suspended three days, while Sarasota Bradenton International Airport will remain closed until 9 a.m.
+ET Wednesday as crews work to address damage caused by the storm.
 The Coast Guard has reopened some ports in Florida, as well as several ports in Georgia and South Carolina, although many Florida ports were still closed as of Friday.
 Meanwhile, Walt Disney World, Aquatica Orlando, Discovery Cove and SeaWorld Orlando theme parks have resumed welcoming visitors.
+Busch Gardens Tampa Bay and Adventure Island, however, will remain closed on Saturday.

 Recovery will take time and money